What Is a Brand Compass and Why Your Business Should Have One

 Your Vision - The What

 As a passionate entrepreneur, you have a view of what your business should become in a couple of years.
 In our fast-paced world, I do not believe that a vision can stretch more than five years.
 But, still, five years is a long time.
-Try to describe how your brand will feel then, with whom will your brand interact, and which emotions will your brand evoke.
+Try to describe how your brand will feel then, with whom your brand will interact, and which emotions your brand will evoke.

 Your Mission - The How